Controllable 3D Face Synthesis with Conditional Generative Occupancy Fields: Experiments

 \subsection{Quantitative Evaluation}

 We compare our method to several state-of-the-art methods.
 E4E~\cite{e4e} and GAN-Control~\cite{shoshan2021gancontrol} are purely 2D controllable face image synthesis methods, which are based on facial attribute annotations.
 DiscoFaceGAN~\cite{deng2020disentangled}, PIE~\cite{tewari2020pie} and StyleRig~\cite{tewari2020stylerig} leverage 3DMM priors but still use a 2D image-based StyleGAN generator.
-HeadNeRF~\cite{hong2021headnerf} uses a 3D \nerf representation as well as 3DMM but is trained with a reconstruction loss using annotated multi-view datasets, whereas our method is a 3D generative model trained on \emph{unannotated single-view} images only.
+HeadNeRF~\cite{hong2021headnerf} uses a 3D \nerf representation as well as 3DMM but is trained with a reconstruction loss using annotated datasets, whereas our method is a 3D generative model trained on \emph{unannotated single-view} images only.

 We compare the controllability accuracy using the Disentanglement Score (see Col $3$ to $5$ of \cref{tab:ds_cmp}).
 Our method achieves significantly better disentanglement and more precise control in terms of shapes, expressions, and poses, compared to existing methods.
 Note that since PIE and StyleRig do not have open-sourced code, we compute the score on the $167$ generated images provided on the PIE project page\footnote{\url{https://vcai.mpi-inf.mpg.de/projects/PIE/}}.
 We also compare the FID scores in Col $6$ of \cref{tab:ds_cmp}.
-We take CelebA-HQ as the real image dataset.
-Note that the images are generated with a relatively small viewpoint and expression variation akin to the real image dataset, where most existing methods can still produce reasonable images.
-These results do not take into account the failure cases with large pose variations, as shown in \cref{Fig:poses_disco,Fig:poses_gancontrol,Fig:poses_headnerf,Fig:poses_pigan} in the supplementary material.
-The results show that our model without the Neural Renderer achieves plausible image quality, with a significantly lower image resolution of $128 \times 128$ (bilinearly upsampled to $512 \times 512$ for computing the FID).
-When equipped with the Neural Renderer, it significantly outperforms the existing methods.
+Our model achieves plausible image quality without the Neural Renderer, and outperforms the existing methods with the Neural Renderer.